MishaHri/Modal/README.md

 # Modal
-build UI component modal window with logic to sjow a text on click and also escape and return to initial page.
+build UI component: modal window with logic to show a new window text on click and also escape and return to initial page.